Accessibility Statement for Oadby & Wigston Borough Council Website

 Using this website

-This Council's website oadby-wigston.gov.uk has been developed for and is managed by Oadby & Wigston Borough Council.
+Our website, oadby-wigston.gov.uk, has been developed for and is managed by Oadby & Wigston Borough Council.

 We want as many people as possible to be able to use this website.
 For example, that means you should be able to: